Bedrock-OSS/bedrock-wiki/docs/loot/item-functions.md

 }
 ```

-Randomly dyes leather armor or horse armor
+Randomly dyes dyeable items.
+Such as leather horse armor, leather armor, and wolf armor.

-Doesn’t work on wool or whatever
+It doesn’t work on wool or other related items.

 ### Spawn Eggs